Injured or Sick Birds

 - Allows you to walk right up to it

 - Surrounded by flies / fly eggs on body or in body cavity

 - Fishing line or hook attached to body

-Seabirds like loons, gannets, and boobies often will get washed ashore in rough surf conditions and sit on the beach to recuperate their energy for prolonged periods of time.
-If you see a larger seabird sitting on the beach and it doesn’t seem to have any obvious injuries, leave it alone for a couple hours then check back.
+Seabirds like loons, gannets, and boobies will often get washed ashore in rough surf conditions and sit on the beach to recuperate their energy for prolonged periods of time.
+If you see a large seabird sitting on the beach and it doesn’t seem to have any obvious injuries, leave it alone for a couple hours then check back.
 Loons’ legs stretch behind their bodies so they cannot walk on land, this is normal for their species.
 If the animal is still in the same spot, please call Alaqua.

 Large waterfowl like pelicans and herons use their beaks as their primary defense and often are attracted to eyes.
 When capturing, always be aware of the beak and wear proper protective gear if possible (sunglasses work well).

 - Pelicans cannot breathe when you hold their beak closed so make sure you keep a finger in between their beak when handling.